Mike Young (American football): Regular season

+Playoffs

-Post NFL career
+Post-NFL career

 Young successfully made the transition to the Broncos’ front office after a 10-year career as a wide receiver in the National Football League.
 In 13 years in the front office of the Denver Broncos, he was responsible for the development and management of corporate partnerships, marketing, and branding.
-Initially hired by Broncos owner Pat Bowlen to develop and implement a corporate partnerships program, Young was instrumental in creating the platform and eventual sale of the Stadium Naming rights of INVESCO Field at Mile High Stadium.
-During his tenure, Young oversaw several major rebranding efforts including a collaborative effort with Phil Knight of Nike to redesign the Broncos team’s Logos and uniforms which propelled the Broncos from 20th to one of the top 3 teams in NFL merchandise sales.
-Young was also responsible for the creation and design of the Broncos’ first and only mascot Miles.
+Initially hired by Broncos owner Pat Bowlen to develop and implement a corporate partnerships program, Young was instrumental in creating the platform and eventual sale of the stadium naming rights of INVESCO Field at Mile High Stadium.
+During his tenure, Young oversaw several major rebranding efforts including a collaborative effort with Phil Knight of Nike to redesign the Broncos team logos and uniforms, which propelled the Broncos from 20th to one of the top three teams in NFL merchandise sales.
+Young was also responsible for the creation and design of the Broncos’ first and only mascot, Miles.

-In 2003, while serving as the Broncos’ Senior Director of Special Projects, Young, along with the backing of Pat Bowlen, John Elway and Denver sports mogul Stan Kroenke, launched the Colorado Crush of the Arena Football League.
+In 2003, while serving as the Broncos’ Senior Director of Special Projects, Young, along with the backing of Bowlen, John Elway and Denver sports mogul Stan Kroenke, launched the Colorado Crush of the Arena Football League (AFL).
 In his role as Executive Vice President, Young designed and implemented the Crush's entire business strategy.
-In the first two years of its existence, the Crush sold out every game to lead the Arena Football League in attendance and in its third year of existence won the Arena Football League Championship.
+In the first two years of its existence, the Crush sold out every game to lead the AFL in attendance and, in its third year of existence, won the ArenaBowl.